 Income and tax in Australia

-To be considered as an Australian resident for tax purposes, you’ll typically have to have moved to Australia and be living here permanently, be an overseas student enrolled in a course more than six months long, or have been in Australia for six or more continuous months and worked and lived in the same place.
+You are typically considered an Australian resident for tax purposes if you are intending to live here permanently, are an overseas student enrolled in a course more than six months long, or have been in living and working in the same place in Australia for six continuous months.

 To report your earnings and file a tax return in Australia, you’ll need to apply for a Tax File Number (TFN) from the ATO.